craigphicks/semaphore-task-scheduler-js/README.md

   - `onTaskEnd(callback)`
      - The provided callback will be called with the (await denuded) result of each task as argument, except in case of exceptions.
 See `onTaskError` for handling exceptions.
   - `onTaskError(callback)`
      - The provided callback will be called for each task which throws an exception, with that exception as the callback argument.
-The error will not be further propogated.
      - When the `onTaskError` callback is NOT set, the error WILL be propogated
   - `onEmpty(callback)`
      - Provide a callback `callback` to be called when the tasks are all complete.